bradgough/karan/karan_sa.rst

 The steps for deploying Karan are as follows.

+.. note:: For Tech Summit the Karan installer is on POC-FS, please do not download this externally.
+The URL has been provided for you for non Tech Summit Demo's.

 - Download the karan-installer_.
 The link referenced is correct as of January 2018.
 - Deploy a Windows virtual machine running Windows 2012 R2.
 - Enable PowerShell remote execution on the Karan Windows VM: